ddrohan/web-app-dev-labs/lab5/step_4.md

 ```
 There's a bit more going on here, so make sure you understand the general jist of how this works.
 (But I'll explain in the labs anyway)

-You may need to restart your server but if everything goes to play, you should now be able to store and retrieve 'donations' from your mongodb database.
+You may need to restart your server but if everything goes to plan, you should now be able to store and retrieve 'donations' from your mongodb database.